 We have a dedicated group of volunteers who conduct this survey each spring and summer.

-Scheduled monthly bird walks at the Greenway and surrounding areas
+Scheduled monthly bird walks (Sept.-May) at the Greenway and surrounding areas

 Spur-of-the-moment walks posted through our Facebook group